to top

 Fellowship Project

-Dr. Xu Jin spent four months in 2022 at the National Museum of China in Beijing, China, where he conducted research on collections related to the ancient Silk Roads and study restoration and exhibition of Silk Road objects.
+Dr. Xu Jin spent four months (October 2022 – January 2023) at the National Museum of China in Beijing, China, where he conducted research on collections related to the ancient Silk Roads and study restoration and exhibition of Silk Road objects.

 Biography